top of page

 Figurative Art Figurative Sculpture Installation Outdoor Public Sculpture

-Susannah Israel’s sculptures seem tp cross cultural and political divides.
-The California artist’s medium of choice is terracotta ( ‘baked earth’).
+Susannah Israel's sculptures are like some anthropological site from a civilization that crosses all cultural and political divides The California artist’s medium of choice is terracotta (‘baked earth’).
 She is influenced by the Haniwa figures of Japan, the Xian terracotta figures of China, the Visayans who say that red clay carries the spirit of the earth.
 Says Israel, “My visual library is a compendium of historic images, across time and around the world, depicting everyday people in such lovingly crafted detail.”

 Are these characters inviting us to reconnect with our collective human histories?